'Stop f-ing selling!!!' WallStreetBets Redditors go ballistic over GameStop's sinking share price - KESQ

 “Q4 earnings will pop us.
 The question is, are enough people going to be holding to combat the shorts to force another squeeze,” wrote one user.

-“You have no friends on Wall Street,” Mohamed El-Erian, chief economic adviser at Allianz said on CNN Business digital live show Markets Now this week, sharing a lesson he learned early in his trading career.
+“I was told on my first day on Wall Street, ‘you have no friends on Wall Street, and if you’re told that you have friends, you’re wrong,'” Mohamed El-Erian, chief economic adviser at Allianz, said on CNN Business’ digital live show Markets Now this week.

 The next chapter of the GameStop Reddit saga could be all about regulation.
 Treasury Secretary Janet Yellen is holding a meeting with Wall Street watchdogs looking into the phenomenon.
 What steps those regulators will be willing or able to take remains to be seen.